The host and functional Big Bad of the show, he played the part of an egotistical feudal lord whose castle the contestants had to conquer.

-- Verbal Tic: In the Spanish version, he always called his interlocutor "piltrafilla" (literally "little sleaze").
+- Verbal Tic: In the Spanish version, he always called his interlocutor "piltrafilla" (roughly "you little sleaze").

 - I Have Many Names: Depending on his versions, although in the 90-95 versions he was also called sometimes Yema de Huevo ("Yolk").

-- Interchangeable Asian Cultures: He was Japanese, even in universe, but he was called a Chinese.
+- Interchangeable Asian Cultures: He was Japanese, but he was called a Chinese in Spain.
 Even the commentators often wondered why.

-- Good Colors, Evil Colors: There was no common way to identify visually a Cudeiro aside from the commentators's word, but the player often wore something red (in the 06-07 version) or completely in yellow (in the 90-95), both being conventionally heroic colors.
+- Red Is Heroic: There was no common way to identify visually a Cudeiro aside from the commentators's word, but the designated player often wore something red in the 06-07 version.
+This was an interesting departure from the 90-95 version, where the Chino wore something yellow.

 - Sacrificial Lion: His role and entire reason to be.

-- They Killed Kenny Again: The living embodiment of the trope, to the extent a Spaniard will probably understand it faster by naming the Chino Cudeiro rather than Kenny.
+- They Killed Kenny Again: The living embodiment of the trope, to the extent a Spaniard will probably understand it faster by mentioning the Chino Cudeiro rather than Kenny.

 - Catchphrase: "¡Dadles caña!" (translatable as something in the line of beat them up!").
-Actually, this quote only became her catchphrase late in the shows run; before that, she would shout equivalent sentences.
+Actually, this quote only became her catchphrase later in the shows run; before that, she would shout many equivalent sentences.